What Is Latency in Online Music Collaboration (and How to Reduce It)

 - consistent timing

-Latency is the overall delay.
+Latency is the total delay.

 Jitter is how much that delay changes over time.